 Percentages of value are used to calculate taxable assessments from assessed values determined by assessment appraisers.
 Taxable assessments are then multiplied by the mill rate, established by municipalities for the municipal portion and the province for the education portion, to determine property tax.

-For the 2021 revaluation, the percentages of value are:
+For the 2025 revaluation and 2025-2028 property tax years, the percentages of value are:

-• non-arable (range or pasture) land at 45 per cent
+• Non-arable (range or pasture) land at 45 per cent

-• other (cultivated) agricultural land at 55 per cent
+• Other (cultivated) agricultural land at 55 per cent

-• residential, multi-unit residential and seasonal residential at 80 per cent
+• Residential, multi-unit residential and seasonal residential at 80 per cent

-• commercial, industrial, elevator, railway, resource and pipeline at 85 per cent
+• Commercial, industrial, elevator, railway, resource and pipeline at 85 per cent

 Consultations